Illustration of a person sitting on a couch with a laptop connecting digitally with other four people. © Recipes for Wellbeing

 • What do you usually do in your free time?

-If you come up with answers like categories (e.g., family, career, education, sports, hobbies) or activities (e.g., working, playing, traveling), then you are on the right track.
+If you come up with answers like categories (e.g., family, career, education, sports, hobbies) or activities (e.g., working, playing, travelling), then you are on the right track.
 We are not (yet) going to list down the names of the people, but instead, we are listing down all categories/areas that have taken the most time of your life.

-Step 2 – Drawing your social universe (20’)
+Step 2 – Draw your social universe (20’)

 Now take a blank sheet of paper and place it horizontally.
 Draw a circle right in the middle and write your name inside it.
 Then start drawing new circles around the initial circle with your name.
 You should draw a new circle for each of the areas you defined in the previous step that are important in your life.
 Remember to write the name of the area in the middle of each circle.
 At this point, you may start to think about the people who are involved in each area.
 But instead of listing down all the names of every person whom you encounter, in each area, you should focus on the names of people who influence you the most and/or names of people whom you influence the most.
 Usually, these tend to be people you see with a certain frequency.